ApollineRodary/MDP-sim/README.md

 cmake ..
 make
 ```

-Executables are built in the `build` folder.
+Executables are built in the `build` directory.
+It is assumed that matplotlib-cpp, numpy and Python are installed, with matplotlib-cpp placed in the `include` directory.

 The `pymdp` Python library can be built using SWIG.
 The `build_pylibs.sh` script automates this process.
-The library is built in the `swig` folder.
+The library is built in the `swig` directory.
+It is assumed that Python development headers are installed.

 ## Contents

 The project contains C++ headers to represent and simulate Markov decision processes, offline, or for reinforcement learning, with functions for:

 - Getting a near-optimal policy on average with value iteration
 - Estimating a policy's invariant measure
 - Getting a policy's invariant measure with value iteration